 - Beautifully landscaped residential campus located on 192 acres near downtown Birmingham, Alabama, featuring modern academic and student life facilities, including a new Admission Welcome Center, football complex, Urban Environmental Park with lake for leisure and academic use, apartments for student living, and two suite-style residence halls for men and women.

-- Birmingham-Southern College is recognized nationally for its quality academics, its value, and its safety preparedness.
-Birmingham-Southern College has a 150 year track record of preparing students to become professionals and is committed to providing its students with the real-world experiences necessary for professional success.
-Every student has the opportunity to engage in an off-campus internship, study abroad, conduct research with a faculty member, or take part in a community service project.
+- Birmingham-Southern College has a 150 year track record of preparing students to become professionals and is committed to providing its students with the real-world experiences necessary for professional success.
+Through the rise3 program and the Krulak Institute for Leadership, Experiential Learning, and Civic Engagement, every student has the opportunity to engage in an off-campus internship, study abroad, conduct research with a faculty member, or take part in a community service project.

 - Birmingham-Southern’s Norton Board serves to help students connect their dreams and ambitions to professional experiences.
 This network of leading professionals have a wide range of expertise and serve as mentors to students, helping them find internship and shadowing opportunities.

-- Kiplinger’s Personal Finance magazine, which ranks “the top schools that provide a high-quality education at an affordable price,” included Birmingham-Southern on its list of the “Best Values in Private Colleges.”
+- Birmingham-Southern has dual-degree programs in law (with Samford University), nursing (with the University of Alabama at Birmingham), engineering (with Auburn University, the University of Alabama at Birmingham, and Vanderbilt University), and environmental studies.
+Kiplinger’s Personal Finance magazine, which ranks “the top schools that provide a high-quality education at an affordable price,” includes Birmingham-Southern on its list of the “Best Values in Private Colleges.”

 - Birmingham-Southern was the highest ranked liberal arts college in the nation for “safety preparedness” in a recent Reader’s Digest survey.